jhallat/todo-list-prototype/README.md

 # To Do List Prototype

 This application is a prototype UI for managing personal tasks.
-A map of related services can be found here [To Do Application Map](to-do-application-map.html)
+A map of the back-end services is provided below.
 <img src="./to-do-application-map.svg">

 ## Project setup